groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/_index.en.md

 app_links:
   enable: true
   title: "GroupDocs.Comparison NoCode apps"
-  description: "Online application allowing you to compare 50+ popular file formats in browser."
+  description: "Web-based application that enables you to perform comparisons across more than 50 popular file formats directly in your browser."

   items:
     # items loop